 Budelli is located in the northernmost part of the Maddalena Archipelago and is one of three sister islands.
 The other two are Razzoli and Santa Maria.

 The island is most famous for the crystal clear waters but also the Spiaggia Rosa di Cala di Roto, the Pink Beach.
 The beach had for years been a source of attraction for visitors who used to take home the sand as souvenirs.
 Slowly this risked losing this unique asset.
 The beach and also the Island of Budelli are under the protection of the National Park of the Archipelago of La Maddalena so collection or damage to the flora is a crime.
 Viewing of the Pink Beach is possible only from a walkway.

 With the Pink Beach protected there are plenty of other beaches in Budelli that attract sun worshippers, snorkelling enthusiasts and divers.
 Cala d’Arena, Cala di Piatto and Spiaggia del Cavaliere.

 There is no construction allowed on the island with access only possible via organised excursions from mainland Sardinia or La Maddalena.
 This is a special ideal and truly a piece of paradise.

 An island located just off the northwest coast of Sardinia.
 The island is named after the Italian word for donkey – Asino.
-The reason for this and one of the main features of this stunning uninhabited island are the small Albino donkeys that live here.
-They are protected species a believed to be native to the island.
+The reason for this and one of the main features of this stunning uninhabited island is the small Albino donkeys that live here.
+They are protected species believed to be native to the island.